kostajh/subDrush/README.md

 ### Requirements

-- [Drush 6](https://drupal.org/project/drush).
-Drush 5 may work but this plugin is developed against Drush 6.
 - Sublime Text 3 (Build 3033 or later)
-- Only Mac OS 10.8 has been tested so far.
-Linux and Windows should work fine though.
+- Only Mac OS 10.8 and Linux (specifically Arch Linux) are known to have been tested.
+Windows should work fine though.

+The latest stable release of Drush comes bundled with this plugin.
+By default, subDrush will use its own bundled version of Drush.
+However, if you prefer to use another version of Drush (for example, if you are developing with Drupal 8 and need Drush 7), then check out Preferences > Package Settings > subDrush > Settings - Default for instructions on how to use an alternate version of Drush.
+Drush 5 is not supported.

 ### Installation

-Clone this repository into the `Packages` directory, see the [Sublime Text 3 docs](http://www.sublimetext.com/docs/3/packages.html) for more information.
+Use Sublime Package Control and search for `subDrush`.
+Alternatively, clone this repository into the `Packages` directory - see the [Sublime Text 3 docs](http://www.sublimetext.com/docs/3/packages.html) for more information.

 ### Credits